quiltdata/nf-quilt/README.md

 The project should be hosted in a GitHub repository whose name should match the name of the plugin, that is the name of the directory in the `plugins` folder (e.g. `nf-quilt`).

-Follow these steps to package, upload and publish the plugin:
+If your system is properly configured, use `make publish` to package, upload, and publish the plugin.

+Otherwise, follow these steps:

 1. Create a file named `gradle.properties` in the project root containing the following attributes (this file should not be committed to Git):